 Doctoral students will undergo a writing assessment during the first fall term in the program.
-If students are found to be in need of skill building, the student will be required to pass a graduate level writing course (such as CARD 6620 Academic Writing or a comparable class).
+If students are found to need skill building, the student will be required to pass a graduate level writing course (such as CARD 6620 Academic Writing or a comparable class).
 The course must be completed before the student's preliminary review.
 This course will count as an elective.